Welcome to the

 Adult tickets purchased online are $20 per person

 Children’s tickets 5 and over are $8 per child

 Children’s tickets at the gate are $10

 Both the homestead and the Garden Conference rooms have disability access.
 The disability access toilet is in the Garden Conference room at the back of the homestead.

 There will be stocks of books for sale by all the authors and illustrators presenting on the day of the festival.
 At the end of sessions, authors and illustrators will be available to sign their books.
-Dromkeen would like to thank our sponsors from INT Books and Book Bonding for their support with the Dromkeen Literary Festival.
+Collins Booksellers from Sunbury will kindly be assisting Dromkeen with sales on the day.

 SAND-ART GALLERY: While you are at the Dromkeen LitFest on Saturday 28th March, patrons are still able to visit the SandArt Gallery on the day.
 Located to the rear of the homestead, the “Enchanted Forest” exhibition features world class sand sculptures.
 Please note this is a privately owned exhibition and attendance is NOT included in the LitFest ticket price for the day.
 Tickets for the SAND-ART exhibition can be bought separately on the day at the gate or online at www.sandartgallery.com.au